 Fourthly, their previous provider added a currency conversion fee for all purchases in currencies outside of their payment account.
-Renderforest wanted to accept payment from their global audience in as many currencies as possible and convert into accounts denominated in US dollars and Euros, but ended up accepting and holding only US dollars.
+Renderforest wanted to accept payment from their global audience in as many currencies as possible and convert into accounts denominated in US dollars and Euros but ended up accepting and holding only US dollars.

-From other Paddle sellers, localised pricing can increase conversion rates by 30%.
+From other Paddle sellers, localized pricing can increase conversion rates by 30%.
 Renderforest faced either high payment fees on international customers or fewer conversions - neither of which tallied with their strategy to acquire new users globally.

 "Our previous provider started charging a currency exchange fee which added to our overall cost.
 Over about two weeks, we lost about $7,000 in fees.
 So we started charging only in USD."